Students working together in a lab

 Applications for MPharm Pharmacy will be assessed, and qualifications will be checked to see that they meet or are predicted to meet the University's entry requirements.

-Applicants that meet the initial criteria will then be sent an assessment by email with full instructions and a deadline for submission.
+Applicants that meet the initial criteria will then be sent an assessment by email with full instructions and a deadline for submission will be sent via email.
+Applicants who do not pass the assessment will have the opportunity to retake the assessment.

 Shortlisted applicants will be invited to an interview and offers will be made to successful applicants.